 The best smart speakers in 2021 we've chosen for this list aim to be devices that not only has crystal clear audio but a capable smart device for music, voice assistants and much more.
 While this sounds obvious, an advanced smart speaker that doesn't deliver in the audio department defeats the purpose.
-Equally, a great sounding speaker that lacks intelligence, is a pointless purchase.
+Equally, a great-sounding speaker that lacks intelligence, is a pointless purchase.

 The best smart speaker is one that excels in both camps.
 Whether you want to look up a recipe, turn on your lights, play an audiobook or your favorite tunes, it should be effortless – and sound great!

 A smart screen can give you even more.
 You get the brains of a smart speaker, you generally get some strong speakers, but that screen opens up options: you can pull up a live view of compatible security cameras, watch videos, skim through recipes, and get visual notifications – they're much more than just digital photo frames.
 Although they'll do that, too.

-The very smartest smart speakers give you a little extra smart home control, incorporating smart hubs which allow you to do away with dedicated bridges for smart home gear.
-This isn't a requirement for smart home – 'works with Alexa' devices will work as well with a Dot as they will with the big Amazon Echo – but if smart home control is a big draw for you, this is definitely something to consider.
+The very smartest smart speakers give you a little extra smart home control, incorporating smart hubs that allow you to do away with dedicated bridges for smart home gear.
+This isn't a requirement for the smart home – 'works with Alexa' devices will work as well with a Dot as they will with the big Amazon Echo – but if smart home control is a big draw for you, this is definitely something to consider.

 Regardless of which smart gadget or gizmo you're after, the best Black Friday deals are well worth checking out if you're wanting to kit your home out for less cash than you'd be forced to part with the rest of the year.
 Our live prices below will keep you updated on the best daily deals, so you can get your smart speakers at one smart price.

 Which is the best smart speaker to buy?